sean-olson-e/Rapid-Application-Development-using-Angular-CLI/project_apps/7-incorporating-ArcGIS-API/README.md

 ### Other Resources

-For a deeper dive, checkout the companion repository to this one [Angular and the ArcGIS API](https://github.com/sean-olson-e/Angular-and-the-ArcGIS-API-for-JavaScript)
+For a deeper dive into working with the ArcGIS API for JavaScript, checkout the companion repository to this one [Angular and the ArcGIS API](https://github.com/sean-olson-e/Angular-and-the-ArcGIS-API-for-JavaScript)

 ### Licensing